functorz-tech/momen_doc/actions/payment.md

 Before configuring payment, ensure you have an order table in your project.
 This table will be linked to the system's payment table.

-### Fill in Basic Information
+## 2. Fill in Basic Information

-#### Activate Payment Features
+### Activate Payment Features

 Go to the Configuration settings and activate the Payment feature.

 <figure><img src="../../.gitbook/assets/stripe/stripe.jpeg" alt=""><figcaption></figcaption></figure>

-When activating, bind the order table created.
+When activating, bind the order table you created before.
 The system will automatically create a one-to-many relationship between the order and payment tables.
 Please note:

 * All payment methods share the same order table.
 * Once bound, it cannot be unbound or replaced, and the order table cannot be deleted.
 Be cautious during the binding process.